The Engineering Mindset: Skills Required to Build Siege Weapons

 Key Siege Weapons and Their Construction

 Each weapon filled a specific tactical niche.
-The range of engines required different craftsmanship and operator expertise.
+The range of engines required different craftsmanship and operator expertise, from simple mechanical principles to complex assemblies of wood, metal, and organic materials.
+Understanding the construction of each type reveals the depth of knowledge ancient engineers possessed.

 The Battering Ram